Erastuskanyatta/working-with-the-database/index.md

 In this article you will learn how to;
 - install Xampp
 - create  tables in Database using SQL commands
-- create a registration form using `CSS`,  and `HTML`
+- create a registration form using
 - store data from the registration form into the database
-- fetch saved data from the Database
+- fetch the saved data from the Database
 ### Step 1: Installing Xampp
 Xampp comes along with PhpMyAdmin when downloaded into a machine.
 PhpMyAdmin is the MariaDatabase that we will be working on within this article.